noi-techpark/opendatahub-docs/source/includes/appdevel.rst

    Web Components <https://webcomponents.opendatahub.com/>`_ that can be integrated in existing web sites or used as guidance to develop new Web Components.

-...publish my app in Open Data Hub.
-   As soon as you have developed a stable version of your app, get in touch with us: We plan to maintain an updated list of apps based on our dataset included with this documentation.

-No software installation is needed: Go to the list of :ref:`available applications developed by third-parties <applist>` that use Open Data Hub data, to the API documentation of each :ref:`Dataset
-<available_datasets>` and start from there, and develop in a language
-of your choice an application that uses our data.